 This conversation can be very enlightening for a couple.
 What, if anything, do you expect from a partner financially?
 This will, of course, vary depending on a variety of factors.
 But it is important that you talk openly about this to ensure you’re both on the same page.

-Whether it be a 50/50 split of your expenses, shared finances based on comparative incomes, or your own unique shared budget like my girlfriend and I have, this discussion is essential.
+Whether it be a 50/50 split of your expenses, shared finances based on comparative incomes, or your own unique shared budget, this discussion is essential.
 If the two of you can’t meet each other’s expectations for shared finances, you might not be financially compatible.